arodmail/aws-doc/cognito/README.md

 ##### Steps

-1 - A user through a web browser initiates the process by proceeding to login, or by selecting an IdP from a login screen.
-The application sends a request to the authorization endpoint of the OpenID provider exposed by the Cognito user pool.
+1 - A user through a web browser initiates the process by proceeding to login, or by selecting an IdP.
+In this step the application sends a request to the authorization endpoint of the OpenID provider exposed by the Cognito user pool.

-2 - For sign-in as a user in the user pool, the response from the authorization endpoint is a redirect to the Self Hosted UI.
-The redirect is followed by the browser, and the Self Hosted UI is returned and displayed, where the user enters their username/password and clicks the Sign-In button to POST their credentials to the OpenID provider's login endpoint.
+2 - For sign-in as a user in the user pool, the response from the authorization endpoint redirects to the Self Hosted UI (aka Cognito login page).
+The redirect goes to the Self Hosted UI, where the user enters their username/password and clicks the Sign-In button to POST their credentials to the OpenID provider's login endpoint.

 OR,

-3 - For social sign-in, federated identity, or SAML authentication, the user is redirected to the IdP login screen, where they enter their username/password and POST their credentials to the IdP sign-in endpoint.
+3 - For social sign-in, federated identity, or SAML authentication, a redirect to the IdP login page prompts for a username/password.
+The page sends the user's credentials to the IdP's sign-in endpoint.
 If the credentials are recognized by the IdP, then an authorization code or a SAML assertion is returned.

 4 - In this step, the authentication process is complete.
-For Single Sign-On, a session cookie is set at this point, valid for 1 hour.
-Next, given a PKCE Authorization Code, the application's callback URL exchanges the code for a set of JWTs by sending a POST request to the OpenID provider's token endpoint.
-The access token returned represents a user's session with an expiration, valid for 60 seconds or less and can be used to authorize access to the application's backend services.
-This token can be refreshed to extend the session, using a refresh token.
+For Single Sign-On flows, an SSO session cookie gets set that lasts for 1 hour.
+Next, given an Authorization Code, the application's callback URL exchanges the code for a set of JWTs by sending a POST request to the OpenID provider's token endpoint.
+The access token returned should expire after 60 seconds or less, but while valid, authorizes access to the application's backend services.
+A refresh token may extend the access token expiration.

-5 - Finally, the user is authenticated and authorized into the application's content, which is sent to the user's browser.
-If the same user attempts to access another application in the same Cognito user pool (or same domain), then the SSO session cookie, while still valid, allows the user to skip having to sign-in again.
+5 - Last, the user is authenticated and authorized into the application.
+If the same user attempts to access another application in the same Cognito user pool (or same domain), then the SSO session cookie, while still valid, allows the user to skip the sign-in flow.

 ### 6. Demo/Test - Postman